LichFactory-Games/adastra/docs/Campaign-Journal/39-Into-the-Belly-of-the-Beast.md

 As Xor and Ryalith reeled from the mental assault, Stigs and Gloopwing maintained their composure long enough to witness a horrifying sight.
 Approaching rapidly was a floating brain, its bulk supported by multiple legs, accompanied by eight unknown figures.

 We found ourselves face to face with the former occupants of the Enemy ship - and they did not seem pleased by our intrusion.
-As we steeled ourselves for another battle, we couldn't help but wonder: had we stumbled into a trap of our own making, or was this the opportunity we needed to strike a blow against our extraplanar foes?
+As we steeled ourselves for another battle, we couldn't help but wonder: had we stumbled into a trap of our own making, or was this the opportunity we needed to strike a blow against our alien foes?
 Only time would tell, as we prepared to face this new threat head-on.